| Exploiting Relational Database Technology in GISPeter Batty, July 1990(For a scanned PDF version of the original article, 1.26MB,

 are discussed, and the arguments presented are summarised in

+a conclusion.
 Throughout this article the examples

 given refer to geoManager and DB2, IBM's relational database